 Heron Lake is situated just outside the M25 junction 13, at the end of the Staines bypass.
 The nearest rail station are Egham (1.5 miles), Staines (2 miles).
 The postcode is TW19 6HW.
 Heron Lake is open Monday and Wednesday evenings and Wednesday, Saturday and Sunday mornings.

 A unique water sports facility that offers open water swimming in the centre of London in the Borough of Hackney.
 The centre regular holds open water coaching & training sessions and is very easy to access from Manor House tube.
 It has fantastic changing rooms / showers and the reservoir water is really clean.
 One loop is approximately 750m, so the equivalent of 15 lengths of an Olympic pool, and another loop is 400m.
 Wetsuits are mandatory.
 Regular open water swimming sessions will run every Thursday evenings and Saturday and Sunday mornings from April to October.
 Note you must attend an induction before being able to just turn up and swim.
 Contact the centre for details of times and dates of induction.

 Stoke Newington West Reservoir Centre is on Green Lanes, London N4 2HA.
 The nearest tube station is Manor House (Piccadilly Line).

 A swimming and boating lake in East Sussex.
-There is public access during some afternoons during the week and triathlon training Tuesday and Sunday evenings.
+There is public access during some afternoons during the week and triathlon training Tuesday and Saturday mornings.
 During the programmed sessions there is a safety boat and first aid cover, with shore spotters.
 The swimming area is between the two pontoons (238m) or around the marked course of 750m.
 Changing facilities with showers are available during set training times.
 Triathlon swimming costs £6.00 each (2012).

 Address: Weir Wood Reservoir, Forest Row, RH18 5HT